Are you an artistically inclined animal lover looking for an easy way to help save animals?

 When asked about their future goals, Tanisha shared,

 “I would love to have a feral cat sanctuary and then just a safe place just for animals that maybe can’t be adopted.
-So, just like a sanctuary in general, but then also kind of an expansion on our physical location, so just a place where we could do more… I would love to see a place where our community could go and enjoy each other, and then also again, help out some animals… And then as far as, like, our programs and things like that, my goal is just to slowly eliminate that through…our low-income spay-neuter programs, through our education, through our resources, and then also just through the rescuing and rehoming of the homeless cats…”
+I would love to see a place where our community could go and enjoy each other, and then also again, help out some animals… My goal is just to slowly eliminate it through…our low-income spay-neuter programs, through our education, through our resources, and then also just through the rescuing and rehoming of the homeless cats…”